Bangladesh: Education

 The constitution states that all children shall receive free and compulsory education.
 Education in Bangladesh is overseen by the Ministry of Education.
 The Ministry of Primary and Mass Education is responsible for implementing policy for primary education and state-funded schools at a local level.
 Primary and secondary education is compulsory, and is financed by the state and free of charge in public schools.
 Bangladesh has a literacy rate of 76% as of 2021: 79% for males and 71.9% for females.
 Its educational system is three-tiered and heavily subsidised, with the government operating many schools at the primary, secondary and higher secondary levels and subsidising many private schools.
 However, government expenditure in education remains among the lowest in the world, at only 1.8% of the total GDP.

 The education system is divided into five levels: primary (first to fifth grade), junior secondary (sixth to eighth grade), secondary (ninth and tenth grade), higher secondary (11th and 12th grade), and tertiary which is university level.
 Primary level students have to pass the Primary Education Completion (PEC) exam to proceed to junior secondary.
 The junior secondary students then give the Junior School Certificate (JSC) exam to get enrolled in ninth grade, while tenth-grade students have to pass the Secondary School Certificate (SSC) exam to proceed to eleventh grade.
 Lastly, students have to pass the Higher Secondary Certificate (HSC) exam at grade twelve to apply for higher education or universities.

 Universities are three general types: public (government-owned and funded by the University Grants Commission), private (privately owned universities) and international (operated and funded by international organisations).
 The country has 55 public, 115 private and 2 international universities.
-National University is the third-largest university in the world by enrolment.
+National University is the second-largest university in the world by enrolment.
 The University of Dhaka, established in 1921, is the oldest public university.
 BUET is the premiere university for engineering education.
 The University of Chittagong, established in 1966, has the largest campus.
-BUP is the largest public university affiliated with the armed forces.
 Dhaka College, established in 1841, is among the oldest educational institutes in the Indian subcontinent.
 Medical education is provided by 39 government, 6 armed force and 68 private medical colleges.
 All medical colleges are affiliated with the Ministry of Health and Family Welfare.